Producer railway cars

 - Shipping a car that has been fumigated is prohibited.

 - Producer railway car loading facilities are not licensed under the Canada Grain Act.
-Grain handled and stored at producer car loading facilities is not protected by security held by the Canadian Grain Commission.
+Grain handled and stored at producer car loading facilities is not protected by the security held by the Canadian Grain Commission.

 - A producer must have written permission to load at a leased site.
 A copy of this written permission must be forwarded to the Canadian Grain Commission.
-A producer must have a confirmed sale.
+A producer must also have a confirmed sale.